 You’ve smoked, vaped, and maybe even baked it into brownies.
 But have you sipped your weed yet?

-Cannabis beverages are where flavor, function, and a little bit of fun collide.
 Whether you’re new to cannabis use or just looking for a mellow alternative to booze, cannabis-infused drinks are bubbling up everywhere—from your local dispensary to the cooler at your friend’s BBQ.
 And yes, these drinks may also contain caffeine, adaptogens, and even sparkle.

 So, let’s crack open a cold one and get into it.

-What Are Cannabis Beverages, Anyway?
+What Are Cannabis-Infused Beverages, Anyway?

 These cannabis-infused beverages come in many delicious forms: